 Today’s digital cameras (even one on your cell phone) are good enough to take great auroral photos.
 There are many forums that collect auroral images, such as NASA’s Aurorasaurus.
 Images taken by the public have been used to make scientific discoveries, for example streaky auroral forms named STEVE, or horizontal wavy auroral forms termed auroral dunes.

 The Sun is the origin of auroras and other space weather phenomena.
 Solar flares are brightenings on the solar surface, while coronal mass ejections (CME) are vast plasma clouds ejected from the solar surface to the interplanetary space.
+Richard Carrington realized that the solar flares were associated with geomagnetic activity, but it took another 100 years to show that the it takes a coronal mass ejection to create a geomagnetic storm in the Earth’s space environment.

 The increased utilization of space has added a new practical flavor to understanding how the solar activity influences us at Earth, because the rapid time variations in the geospace pose a hazard to technological systems and humans in space as well as on Earth.
-The term “space weather” refers to conditions on the Sun and in the solar wind, magnetosphere, ionosphere, and thermosphere (upper parts of the atmosphere) that can influence the performance and reliability of space-borne and ground-based technological systems and can endanger human life or health.
 The adverse conditions in the space environment can cause disruption of satellite operations, communications, navigation, and electric power distribution grids on ground, leading to a variety of societal problems and economic losses.
+Image credit European Space Agency.